 One point that is not readily apparent

 to novice builders should be mentioned.
-Nails are

 not mandatory!
 Everything does not need to be